verificatum/verificatum-gmpmee/README_DEV.md

         make -f Makefile.build

-to run the necessary libtool, autoconf, etc routines and copy a few additional m4 scripts to the right place to put the directory in a similar state to that of a distribution directory.
-Then you can run the usual ./configure; make; sudo make install.
+to run the necessary libtool, autoconf, etc routines and copy a few additional M4 scripts to the right place to put the directory in a similar state to that of a distribution directory.
+Then you can run the usual

+        ./configure; make; sudo make install

 If the state of the directory is messed up, then you can run